Brendan Randall

 Cannibalism and Chemical Ecology

-Before graduate school, I was an undergraduate research assistant for the Wetzel lab at Michigan State University (Dr. Wetzel is now at Montana State University!) from 2019-2021.
+Before graduate school, I was an undergraduate research assistant for the Wetzel lab at Michigan State University (Dr. Wetzel is now at Montana State University) from 2019-2021.
 I led and completed an independent research project examining the nutritive mechanisms that govern diet switches to cannibalism in Cabbage looper (Trichoplusia ni), a lepidopteran herbivore.
-We found caterpillars that were given unbalanced ratios of two important macronutrients, protein and carbohydrates, switched their diet to cannibalism earlier and more frequently than caterpillars given a more balanced diet (Fig. 2).
+When caterpillars were given unbalanced ratios of two important macronutrients, protein and carbohydrates, they switched their diet to cannibalism earlier and more frequently than caterpillars given a more balanced diet (Fig. 3).
 We also found fitness costs to cannibalism, as survival of cannibals was extraordinarily low compared to caterpillars given a balanced diet.
-If you're curious about insect cannibalism or want to see some rather gruesome photos of caterpillars eating each other, check out my first first-author paper in Ecological Entomology!
+If you're curious about insect cannibalism or want to see some rather gruesome photos of caterpillars eating each other, check out my first-author paper in Ecological Entomology!

 In addition, I also completed a project with my mentor, Kayleigh Hauri, where we found that herbivory was reduced in tomato plants planted in diverse, clumped chemotype plots relative to monoculture and alternating diverse chemotype plots while natural enemy abundances increased in divers, clumped chemotype plots.
 If you're curious and want to learn more about how the spatial arrangement of chemical diversity in fields shapes herbivore pest-feeding behavior and natural enemy recruitment, check out my co-authored publication in Journal of Applied Ecology!